 The rock, which is almost entirely smooth, has one long crack, the one that the climbers used in ascending it.
 In the crack was later wedged a 649-step masonry staircase, the only way to get to the top of the Piedra de Penol.
 In the 1970s, the area was dammed, and the view from the rock changed: It now overlooks a dramatic series of lakes and islands.

-Today, you can ascend the rock (apparently owned by a local family, though also designated by Colombia as a “national monument”) for 2 US dollars.
+Today, you can ascend the rock (apparently owned by a local family, though also designated by Colombia as a “national monument”) for $6 USD.
 There you’ll find a few religious relics and a three-story lookout tower.

 Know Before You Go

 Sotrasanvicente bus company has regular services to Piedra del Peñol.
-The 1 hour 45 minute trip costs 9,400 Colombian pesos (or USD 5.30).
+The two-hour trip costs 15000 Colombian pesos (or USD 4.70) as of March 2019.